 Early Cherokee History

-The Great Cherokee Nation was once the largest of all southern tribes, with an estimated population of 25,000 prior to the arrival of European explorers.
+The Great Cherokee Nation was once the largest of all southern tribes, with an estimated population of 25,000 before the arrival of European explorers.
 Believed to be a branch of the Iroquois, the Cherokee Nation included approximately 135,000 square miles in North America and extended from the Ohio River in the north to what is now the state of Alabama in the south.

 Today’s Cherokee Indians